oroinc/documentation/backend/entities/customize-datagrids/backend/references-in-configuration.rst

    Acme\Bundle\DemoBundle\SomeClass::TEST

-PHP is_callable used to determine if it is callable or should be treated as constant.
+PHP is_callable is used to determine if it is callable or should be treated as constant.

-If it is not callable and no constant exists with such name in the class, the value becomes unchanged.
+The value becomes unchanged if it is not callable and no constant exists with such a name in the class.

 Service Injection
 -----------------